GaragePolitburo/FormSI060719/README.md

 There three types of functions: standard ERC721 functions, form functions (for reading and answering form questions), and market functions (for bidding on tokens, or putting them up for sale)

 The form functions are:

 `getFormQuestion(uint256 questionId)`

 Provides text of one of the 13 form questions, identified by `questionId`, which varies between 0 and 12 (NOT 1 to 13).

-`answerQuestion(uint256 questionId, string answer)` Allows user to answer question, identified by `questionId`.
-The string `answer` will be stored on the blockchain.
-Each answer is give both a token
+`answerQuestion(uint256 questionId, string answer)`

+Allows user to answer a question, identified by `questionId`.
+The string `answer` will be associated with this question, and stored on the blockchain.

 The ERC721 functions are: